caseybreen/home_ownership/README.md

 - `05_pooled_analysis.Rmd` - Estimate the unadjusted difference in life expectancy between homeowners and renters.
 - `06_sibling_analysis.Rmd` - Estimate the causal effect of homeownership on longevity
 - `07_homeownership_homevalue.Rmd` - Estimate effect heterogeity with respect to homeownership
 - `08_homeownership_homevalue.Rmd` - Estimate unadjusted difference in life expectancy at age 65 between homeowners and renters
+- `09_test script` -- script for testing...

 ### Authors